TM-design-art/data310/finalproject.md

 ## Description of Data
 -Source of Data: Kaggle --> [here](https://www.kaggle.com/adityakadiwal/water-potability)

--Continuous Features: pH, Hardness, Solids, Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes, Turbidity

--Discrete Target: Potability (0 or 1)
+-Continuous Features:

++ pH

++ Hardness

++ Solids

++ Chloramines

++ Sulfate

++ Conductivity

++ Organic Carbon

++ Trihalomethanes

++ Turbidity

+-Discrete Target: Potability (specifies if water is safe for human use or not & uses values 0 and 1, 1 means that water sample is potable, 0 means that water sample is not potable)

 -Description of Dataset Size: 3276 rows / observations x 10 columns (9 features / variables + 1 target)